rjspencer/docs/api_v1.md

 Access tokens can be revoked on a per-application basis at any point in time by the user in their settings area in the StageBloc backend.

 Depending on the endpoint, differing levels of authentication exist.
 Some endpoints require that the authenticated user be a fan while other require that they be an admin of the account.
+For those that require being an admin, some require a specific level of admin privileges, such as an editor or an author.
+Appropriate error messages will be shown if you try to access an endpoint you don't have access to.

 A `client_id` must usually be passed with each request depending on the authentication level of that endpoint.
 However, if the request is made on behalf of an authenticated user, a `client_id` is not necessary.